Thurston County District Court Judges: Judge Buckley, Judge Meyer, Judge Wilcox and Commissioner Wohl

 Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.

 Prior to taking the bench, Judge Wilcox served as President of the Thurston County Bar Association.
 In 2010, Judge Wilcox was awarded the Outstanding Service Award by the Washington State Association of Municipal Attorneys.

-Judge Wilcox was first elected to the District Court bench in 2010 and then reelected in 2014.
+Judge Wilcox was first elected to the District Court bench in 2010.
 Judge Wilcox received her Juris Doctorate from Willamette University College of Law in 1990.
 She completed her Bachelor’s Degree at the University of Puget Sound in 1986.

 Paul Wohl was appointed as Court Commissioner to the Thurston County District Court bench by the judges of the District Court in August of 2013.

 Before his appointment, Commissioner Wohl practiced law in Thurston, Pierce and King Counties for 22 years.
 Commissioner Wohl was a Prosecutor for the City of Olympia for 14 years.
 He has also served as a deputy prosecutor with the Pierce County Prosecuting Attorney’s Office, and was the Prosecuting Attorney for the City of Federal Way.
 He began his career as a public defender in King County.

 Commissioner Wohl received his law degree from the Seattle University School of Law in 1991.
 He did his undergraduate work at the University of Washington, receiving a BA in